fuse-compound/Fuse.RMStore/README.md

 A wrapper for the frankly delightful RMStore library.

-This allows you to make & manage in-app purchases from on iOS
+This allows you to make & manage in-app purchases on iOS

 See [here for the User Guide](https://github.com/fusetools/Fuse.RMStore/wiki/User-Guide)